BrennerDesign/egofishinggear/_products/ego-fishing-tools/ti22-titanium-pliers.md

 left_column_html: >-
   <p>The EGO Ti22 Titanium Plier bodies are made using lightweight, strong and
-  corrosion proof titanium The replaceable tungsten steel cutters will easily cut through braided and mono line and the pliers come with a lightweight and saltwater friendly sheath and tether lanyard.
+  corrosion proof titanium The replaceable tungsten steel cutters will easily cut through braided and mono line, and the pliers come with a lightweight and saltwater friendly sheath and tether lanyard.
 Never worry about losing the pliers overboard. &nbsp;Limited lifetime warranty.</p><p>&nbsp;</p><ul><li>100% Rustproof titanium